Robin-Sch/rstorage-panel/README.md

 Run `npm run start-node` to start a node.

+Go to your node (`localhost:3001` by default) and copy the public key.

+Go to your panel (`localhost:3000` by default), login, and paste the public key (and change the ip/port if you have changed that).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.